-The Kennedy Expressway transitions into the Dan Ryan Expressway south from the Circle Interchange, doubling as both Interstates 90 and 94 to Englewood.
+The Kennedy Expressway transitions into the Dan Ryan Expressway south from the Circle Interchange, continuing I-90/94 to Englewood.
 I-90 branches southeast along the Chicago Skyway from Park Manor to Chicago's East Side and the Indiana state line.
 I-94 extends south along the Dan Ryan Expressway to Princeton Park and Interstate 57.

-Prior to 1978, the Kennedy Expressway north from the Circle Interchange to the Edens Expressway was numbered as I-94 alone, and the remainder of the expressway to the Northwest Tollway designated as Illinois 194.
-Interstate 90 instead followed what is now Interstate 290 along the Eisenhower Expressway west from Chicago to Oak Park and Hillside.
+Prior to 1978, the Kennedy Expressway north from the Circle Interchange to the Edens Expressway was numbered as I-94 alone, and the remainder of the expressway to the Northwest Tollway was designated as Illinois Route 194.
+Interstate 90 instead followed the Eisenhower Expressway (I-290) west from Chicago to Oak Park and Hillside.

 Opened in April 1958, the Chicago Skyway connects the Dan Ryan Expressway with the Indiana East-West Toll Road.
-The toll road and bridge system was the alignment of Interstate 94, with I-90 following the Dan Ryan Expressway and Bishop Ford Memorial Freeway south to I-80/294, where it turned east.
+The toll highway and bridge system was the alignment of Interstate 94, with I-90 following the Dan Ryan Expressway and Bishop Ford Memorial Freeway south to I-80/294, where it turned east.
 I-90 accompanied I-80/294 on the Kingery Expressway to the Borman Expressway across Hammond and Gary, Indiana.
-I-90 and 94 switched places in 1963, with I-294 truncated from Indiana west to The Tri-State Tollway at South Holland.
+I-90 and I-94 switched places in 1963, with I-294 truncated from Indiana west to The Tri-State Tollway at South Holland.

 Page Updated 07-16-2021.